 What is a Tug Boat A tug (tugboat) is a boat or ship that manoeuvres vessels by pushing or towing them.
 Tugs move vessels that either should not move by themselves, such as ships in a crowded harbour or a narrow canal,or those that cannot move by themselves, such as…View More What are the Types of Tugs and Use

 Admiralty Routing charts are used in passage planning for ocean voyages, Routeing Charts include ocean routes and distances between major ports, ocean currents, ice limits, load lines and wind roses.
 They also contain expected meteorological and oceanographic conditions for each month of the year.
-The data that is available on a…View More Information available on Admiralty Routing Charts
+Following are the Routing Charts available, a…View More Information available on Admiralty Routing Charts

 When heading for ice-bound waters, one can expect following hazards: Ice Difficulties in keeping the ship moving, speed loss, unexpected loss of speed Difficulties in maneuvering, unexpected motions of the ship, unexpected restrictions of movements Deviations from the originally planned route Ice impacts due to ship speed & ship motion…View More Hazards of Navigation in ICE